Sherman5A/bath-sudoku-attempt-2/README.md

 efficiency of the search, a minimum remaining values heuristic was implemented.
 Elements with the least amount of values are searched first.
 The search is complete when every length of possible values is 1.

+# NumPy:

+The NumPy library provided a plethora of useful utilities, especially in list manipulation.
+Without NumPy and its documentation (, large parts of my code would have been significantly longer, especially when dealing with nested lists.
+Furthermore, NumPy aided with the time efficiency of my program due to the libraries use of C code.

 # Areas of Improvement:

 This implementation uses triply nested lists; therefore, I had to use the deepcopy function from the